Pontiac GTO: 1973

 A new change for 1973 was a hood accented with NACA ducts.
-These ducts were designed to force air into the ram air-induction system.
-Although such a system was never offered on the production GTO.
+These ducts were designed to force air into the ram air-induction system despite the production GTO not offering that system.

-Sales dropped to 4,806, due in part to competition from the new Grand Am and the lack of promotion for the GTO.
+Sales dropped to 4,806, partly due to competition from the new Grand Am and the lack of promotion for the GTO.
 By the end of the model year, an emerging oil crisis quashed consumer interest in muscle cars.

 Fourth generation

 1974

-Wanting to avoid internal competition with the "Euro-styled" Pontiac Grand Am, and looking for an entry into the compact muscle market populated by the Plymouth Duster 360, Ford Maverick Grabber, and AMC Hornet X, Pontiac moved the 1974 GTO option to the compact Pontiac Ventura, which shared its basic body shell and sheetmetal with the Chevrolet Nova.
+Wanting to avoid internal competition with the "Euro-styled" Pontiac Grand Am and looking for an entry into the compact muscle market populated by the Plymouth Duster 360, Ford Maverick Grabber, and AMC Hornet X, Pontiac moved the 1974 GTO option to the compact Pontiac Ventura, which shared its basic body shell and sheet metal with the Chevrolet Nova.

-The GTO option was available in both the base Ventura and the Ventura Custom lines.
+The GTO option was available on both the base Ventura and Ventura Custom lines.
 It was offered as a two-door coupe version featuring a traditional separate trunk or a two-door hatchback with an opening integrated rear backlight and deck with hydraulic struts to allow access to a cargo area and included a fold-down rear seatback.
-The two body styles differed in profile and also had distinct rear quarter glass designs.
+The two body styles differed in profile and had distinct rear quarter glass designs.

-The base Ventura interior consisted of bench seats and rubber floor mats, Bucket seats could be added for $132 (Code A51), while the Ventura Custom had upgraded bench seats or the optional Strato bucket seats along with carpeting, cushioned steering wheel, and custom pedal trim.
+The base Ventura interior consisted of bench seats and rubber floor mats.
+Bucket seats could be added for $132 (Code A51), while the Ventura Custom had upgraded bench seats or the optional Strato bucket seats along with carpeting, cushioned steering wheel, and custom pedal trim.

 The $461 GTO package (Code WW3) included a three-speed manual transmission with Hurst floor shifter, heavy-duty suspension with front and rear anti-roll bars, a shaker hood, special grille, wing mirrors, and wheels, and various GTO emblems.
 The only engine was the 350 cuin V8 with a 7.6:1 compression ratio and a Rochester 4MC Quadrajet carburetor.
 The engine was rated at 200 hp at 4,400 rpm and 295 lbft of torque at 2,800 rpm.
 Optional transmissions included a wide-ratio four-speed with Hurst shifter for $207 (Code M20) or the three-speed Turbo Hydra-Matic.
 Power Steering was a $104 option (Code N41) as well as Power front disc brakes for $71 (Code JL2).